Why you should be weird

 They told Van Gogh he used too much paint, and Englebart that the mouse was pointless.
 Galileo and Copernicus were called heretics for seeing the world for what it was.
 Dylan and Guthrie were told they couldn’t sing and that they had nothing to say.
 DaVinci’s helicopters and Tesla’s radio waves stayed in notebooks for years, as the ideas were too weird for ordinary minds to understand.

-21 thoughts on “Why you should be weird
+22 Responses to “Why you should be weird”

 I always knew I was a gifted teacher but it is only due to a surprise request from my boss that I am teaching a weekly class at work.
 I don’t dare -not yet- to dream of teaching elsewhere… but I realize I could.